 What Skill is Next?

-Once you and your partner are comfortable performing the half-eagle maneuver in both “slots,” continue to try to tighten the distance between you throughout the whole move.
-The next skill to learn is the full eagle and also the half-reverse eagle.
+Once you and your partner are comfortable performing the Half Eagle maneuver in both “slots,” continue to try to tighten the distance between you throughout the whole move.
+The next skill to learn is the Half Reverse Eagle and the Full Eagle.

 What skill level is next?